nirzaf/DotNetWorkShopTalk/2020-10-16 - NDC Sydney - The Background on Background Tasks in .NET Core/src/README.md

-`docker-compose up` to bring up Redis
+`docker-compose up` to bring up Redis and SQL Server